rp42dev/OpenAi-Assistant/README.md

 - The script handles API-related errors such as `APIError`, `APIConnectionError`, and `RateLimitError` gracefully.

-## Notes
+## OpenAI API Documentation

-- Ensure your OpenAI account is properly configured with the necessary permissions and resources.
-- Vector store setup is required to upload documents for information retrieval by the assistant.
+For more details about the OpenAI API and assistants, refer to the [OpenAI API Documentation](https://platform.openai.com/docs/assistants/overview).

 ## Example